aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 Set the wildcard DNS pattern for Zilla Plus via `cdk.context.json`, in the `zilla-plus` `private` `wildcardDNS` variable.

 #### `certificate`: Zilla Plus TLS Certificate ARN

-You need the ARN of either the Certificte Manager certificate or the Secrets Manager secret that contains your TLS certificate private key.
+You need the ARN of either the Certificate Manager certificate or the Secrets Manager secret that contains your TLS certificate private key.

 List all certificates in Certificate Manager: